- Search The Registry

 - My Account

 O. J. Simpson was born on this date in 1947.
-He is a (retired) African American football player, actor, and broadcaster.
+He is a (retired) Black football player, actor, and broadcaster.

 As a child, from the age of three to five, he had to wear homemade braces after contracting rickets.
 In 1960, he joined the Persian Warriors, a San Francisco street gang and was jailed at the San Francisco Youth Guidance Center in 1962.